chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 For domain-specific knowledge, I'd start with the company's documentation and industry standards, then actively learn from colleagues and hands-on project work.

+### Technical Architect

+> If you had to architect a real-time dashboard showing solar panel performance across multiple sites in different countries, what would be your high-level approach?

+Vue.js with TypeScript and Composition API for better state management.

+I'd use Pinia for global state and implement WebSocket connections for real-time updates.

+For visualization, I'd integrate Chart.js with Vue's reactive system.
+The UX would feature responsive layouts.

+For Performance, virtual scrolling with Vue Virtual Scroller, lazy loading for charts using Vue's async components, and intelligent caching with keep-alive.

+For scalability, use a CDN for static assets and progressive loading, show critical data first.

+My experience with Vue.js and TypeScript in storage management is a perfect fit for this challenge.

 ## Questions

 > Do you have any questions for us?